Ralph Brancaccio: Silent march

 “Silent March” was created in 1992 as a multidisciplinary arts project to help curtail the spread of HIV.
 Originally he intended to line up 25,000 pairs of shoes for a "Silent March: at New York's City Hall.
 New York Foundation for the Arts sponsored the project in 1995.
 Because of the funding challenges to fully develop the project Brancaccio took to the streets.
 Site-specific installations were produced using shoes belonging to people living with HIV, AIDS and of those who had lost their life to the disease.

 He placed his works in Grand Central Terminal and other public spaces in New York City, and stood with a sign stating “AIDS Makes No Choices, You Do”.
 The shoes placed before him were tagged with the individual's names, birth date and if appropriate their date of death.
-Prevention literature provided by the Center for Disease Control was distributed.
+Prevention literature provided by the Centers for Disease Control was distributed.

 The Y Project

 "The Y Project" opened with “Y Discriminate” a bright pink sculpture in the shape of the letter Y. It was sited in New York City on Sixth Avenue and Ninth Street in 1998 on the Ruth Wittenberg Triangle; the beginning of Christopher Street where in 1969 the Stonewall riots began.
 The project is sponsored by New York Foundation for the Arts.

 “The Y Project" a temporary public installation, uses the letter Y to represent the word why.
 Y steel sculptures stand ten feet tall and sport an engraved word running vertically down the letters base.
 (Y Art, Y Think, Y Care, etc.) Brancaccio asks, “Why do we live so comfortably with an imbalance of human equality and irresponsibility?”
-With its bold sculptures, the "Y" Project halts us in our tracks and is symbolic of the challenge of getting beyond the negativity to find the life-affirming positives in the world.

 "Y AIDS" was placed in Providence, Rhode Island at Washington Plaza through Convergence 11 an international celebration of the arts in June 1998.
 The City Of Providence, Vincent A. Cianci, Jr., Mayor, and Nancy L. Derrig, Superintendent of the Department of Public Parks and Bob Rizzo, Director of the Office of Cultural Affairs, produced it.

 The Cambridge Arts Council and the Puffin Foundation partially funded the project in 2008 for an installation in Cambridge, Massachusetts.
 Four Sculptures were installed; Y AIDS, Y Discriminate, Y Think and Y Care.
 Brancaccio worked with the Community Art Center's Teen Media Program creating films around the project.
 He also gave a presentation at the Broad Institute of MIT and Harvard.
 "The Y Project" has also been sited in Provincetown, Massachusetts, with the Provincetown Art Association and Museum, in 2009; Whitinsville, Massachusetts, in 2010 and The University of Connecticut, Storrs, Connecticut, in 2011.